Guide to Utilization Management

 • Clinical pathways for common conditions.

-• Preferred specialist networks based on quality and efficiency.
+• Preferred specialist networks selected for quality and efficiency.

 Diagnostic Testing: Balancing Access with Appropriateness

-Imaging Appropriateness: Clinical decision support reduces inappropriate imaging by 30%, while peer comparison feedback decreases variation by 40%.67 Common low-value imaging to avoid includes routine annual scans without indication, duplicate imaging across systems (20% of advanced imaging), and defensive medicine protocols.
+Imaging Appropriateness: Clinical decision support reduces inappropriate imaging volumes by ~8% and by 30% in select settings, with ~61 % reduction in duplicate imaging.60 Common low-value imaging to avoid includes routine annual scans without indication, duplicate imaging across systems, and defensive medicine protocols.

 Telehealth Integration for Value Optimization

-Telehealth has stabilized at 10-15% of outpatient visits,71 with specific applications demonstrating exceptional value:
+Telehealth has stabilized at 10-15% of outpatient visits, with specific applications demonstrating exceptional value:

-• Chronic Disease Management: Telehealth programs improve medication adherence by 15-20% and achieve better clinical outcomes at lower cost.73
+• Chronic Disease Management: Telehealth programs improve medication adherence by 15-20% and often achieve better clinical outcomes at lower cost.63

-• Post-Acute Care: Virtual follow-up reduces readmissions by 25% while enabling 30% of patients to avoid SNF placement.
+• Post-Acute Care: Virtual follow-up significantly reduces readmissions while enabling 30% of patients to avoid SNF placement.64

 Technology and Innovation Driving Value-Based UM